 - Lactase: Made in the small intestine, it breaks down lactose into glucose and galactose.

 - Sucrase: Made in the small intestine, it breaks down sucrose to glucose and fructose.

 Digestive enzymes can also be obtained from dietary supplements and foods like pineapples, papayas, mangoes, honey, bananas, avocados, kefir, sauerkraut, kimchi, miso, kiwifruit and ginger.

 What are probiotics?

 Probiotics are live bacteria and yeasts that can beneficially affect our health by improving the balance and function of gut bacteria.
-They are found in many dietary supplements and probiotic foods like yogurt, kefir, miso soup, kimchi, sauerkraut and tempeh.
+They are found in many best probiotic supplements and probiotic foods like yogurt, kefir, miso soup, kimchi, sauerkraut and tempeh.
 Many types of microbes can be classified as probiotics.
 They all have different benefits and roles in our digestive system, but most come from two groups: lactobacillus and bifidobacterium.

 Lactobacillus bacteria can naturally be found in the mouth, vaginal canal and small intestine.
 It’s the most commonly found probiotic in dairy products and fermented foods.
 Bifidobacterium bacteria mostly reside in your intestines and stomach, and their main role is to fight off ‘bad’ bacteria.
 You may also come across saccharomyces boulardii; this is a probiotic yeast strain that improves digestion.

 Probiotics vs digestive enzymes: Which should you take?

 Some common symptoms that indicate you might need probiotics:

 - Skin problems, such as acne, eczema, and skin rashes